 Seitan, derived from the main protein in wheat, may not figure prominently in a gluten-free plant-based diet; but at 25 grams of protein per 3.5-ounce serving, seitan reigns as the richest of all plant protein sources.
 When cooked, this unique compound actually resembles the appearance of meat, a highly desirable quality among more discerning vegetarian/vegan chefs.

 Other sources of complete plant proteins include amaranth, spirulina, buckwheat, sprouted grain bread, and nutritional yeast (this being an excellent additional to a vegan diet due to its high vitamin B content).

 Personal trainers often refer avid bodybuilding clients towards the use of protein powders, an easy way to boost intake following a strenuous workout.
 Unfortunately, the majority of popular brands derive from animal-based sources such as whey or casein.

 A few high-quality protein powders on today’s shelves do cater to vegan/vegetarian athletes, and make excellent use of plant-derived protein sources.
 Here we highlight some of the best from which to choose ~

 - Sprouted navy/garbanzo/lentil beans

 By combining various plant-derived protein sources in a single supplement powder, manufacturers increase the odds of delivering a highly diverse amino acid panel, replete with as much muscle protein synthesis power as what one finds from animal-sourced protein powders.

-Whether you or your clients currently embrace a wholly plant-based approach to nutrition, more and more individuals have jumped on the interest bandwagon.
+Whether you or your personal training clients currently embrace a wholly plant-based approach to nutrition, more and more individuals have jumped on the interest bandwagon.
 Smart, sustainable, healthy and more potent than we perhaps realized, protein derived from the garden can go a long way towards helping athletes achieve the lean muscle mass they desire.